SpaceVim/SpaceVim/docs/layers/ctrlspace.md

 From Vim's Normal mode, `<home-mapping-key>` enters CtrlSpace in its home (buffers) list.
 Then using the following key shortcuts, all 5 lists can be accessed via any of the other 4.
-Press `?` to show key reference for the current list and mode (ex. search mode of Files list).
+Press `?` to show key reference for the current list and mode (ex. search mode of files list).

 | Keybindings                   | Descriptions                             |
 | ----------------------------- | ---------------------------------------- |